jacobmevans/JAEVP2/README.md

 For this implementation of a Trie, and to help simplify testing, all words were restricted to strings of lower-case characters, which excluded spaces and any form of punctuation.
 Words are also restricted to be of at most 20 characters long, to help in the simplicity of testing.

+TODO:

+Fix insert and add more detailed comments.

+Run tests from files.